 Check Your Credit Score for Free

 You can get your credit score for free using Credit.com’s free Credit Report Card.
 This tool is truly free; you won’t be asked for any payment information.
-Monitor your score with a free update each month.
+Monitor your score with a free update every other week.
 Using the Credit Report Card does not affect your scores in any way.